andrewchambers/shardfs/README.md

 # Rebalancing a cluster

-Adding nodes, removing nodes, or changing relative weights:
+You must perform a rebalance when adding nodes, removing nodes, or changing node relative sizes:

 First make your changes to the shardfs-mounts, including marking nodes you no longer want as 'dead'.
 Next to copy files to their new nodes, run the rebalance command...